kedro-org/kedro-viz/docs/run_status.md

 For large pipelines:
 - Run Status data is stored in JSON format for efficient loading
-- The interface automatically handles large datasets with appropriate performance optimizations
+- The interface automatically handles large datasets with appropriate performance optimisations
 - Historical run data is overwritten with each new execution

 ## API endpoint